What to do in Paris off the beaten track?

 Here's what to do in Paris, differently.

-Start by walking, without a specific plan
+Start by walking, without a precise plan

 Paris reveals itself when you stop consuming it.